xjy68910/SVO/README.md

 options                        | valid values (select only one, values are seperated by a space)
 ----------------------------   | -------
-`ElliottPortraitStyle`         | standard frontfacingeemie frontfacinglumen `HarveyFacialHair`             | mustache shaved `WillyWinterPortraitVariant`   | standard alternative
+`ElliottPortraitStyle`         | standard frontfacingeemie frontfacinglumen frontfacingsabreene `HarveyFacialHair`             | mustache shaved `WillyWinterPortraitVariant`   | standard alternative